Skip to main content

 In all fairness, Codeage Meditate Vitamins+ isn’t a mushroom or blueberry supplement; it’s a complex aimed at promoting relaxation.
 With that in mind, we can consider such ingredients to be support players that help enhance the effects of the ashwagandha, GABA, and DHH-B. All of those ingredients do call for a larger capsule, though, and the Codeage capsules are the largest of all our top recommendations.

-Codeage Mediate Vitamins+ pricing, subscription, shipping, and returns
+Codeage Meditate Vitamins+ pricing, subscription, shipping, and returns

 Codeage Meditate Vitamins+ costs $37.99 as a one-time purchase and $32.29 as a subscription — $1.26 and $1.08 per serving, respectively.
-It's overall the second-most expensive option on our list, after Ritual, and shipping adds around $7 to the bill.
+It's overall the second-most expensive option among our top recommendations, after Innerbody Labs, and shipping adds around $7 to the bill unless you increase your order volume to cross the $50 free-shipping threshold.

 On the plus side, Codeage allows a wider range of delivery intervals than Live Conscious or Goli, as you can choose to have your supplement shipped every one, two, or three months.

-On the subject of returns, Codeage's policy isn't as restrictive as, say, Youtheory's.
-It has the same limited 30-day window, but you can open and try your product before sending it back.
-The caveat is that Codeage's money-back guarantee applies to just one refund per customer; if you've returned a Codeage product in the past, future returns are off the table.
+On the subject of returns, Codeage's offers a guarantee with the same 30-day window as Innerbody Labs and Goli.
+The caveat is that Codeage's guarantee applies to just one refund per customer; if you've returned a Codeage product in the past, future returns are off the table.

 Goli Ashwagandha Gummies